Philippine Navy: Pre-colonial period

+Pinto also says one was named leader of the Malays remaining in the Moluccas Islands after the Portuguese conquest in 1511.
+Pigafetta notes that one of them was in command of the Brunei fleet in 1521.

+However, the Luzones did not only fight on the side of the Muslims.
+Pinto says they were also apparently among the natives of the Philippines who fought the Muslims in 1538.

+On Mainland Southeast Asia, Luzones aided the Burmese king in his invasion of Siam in 1547 AD.
+At the same time, Luzones fought alongside the Siamese king and faced the same elephant army of the Burmese king in the defence of the Siamese capital at Ayuthaya.
+Luções military and trade activity reached as far as Sri Lanka in South Asia where Lungshanoid pottery made in Luzon were discovered in burials.

 The Battle of Bangkusay, on June 3, 1571, was a naval engagement that marked the last resistance by locals to the Spanish Empire's occupation and colonization of the Pasig River Delta, which had been the site of the indigenous polities of Rajahnate of Maynila and Tondo.
 Tarik Sulayman, the chief of Macabebes, refused to ally with the Spanish and decided to mount an attack at Bangkusay Channel on Spanish forces, led by Miguel López de Legazpi.
 Tarik Sulayman's forces were defeated, and Sulayman himself was killed.
 The Spanish victory in Bangkusay and Legazpi's alliance with Lakandula of Tondo, enabled the Spaniards to establish themselves throughout the city and its neighboring towns.